 The richness of tradition, culture, history, and custom - that is Alka!

 Alka is held the first Sunday of August when Sinj becomes a big stage and a world metropolis.
-Besides the competition, special attention are given to the uniforms and the decore of the participants.
+Besides the competition, special attention is given to the uniforms and the decore of the participants.

 Alkari are dressed at home with the help of their family.
 They are dressed in blue uniforms with a saber on the hip.
 Alajčauš has a black, and the duke a golden uniform.
 The most solemn ones are the "momci" dressed in traditional clothing with a hat, bandana, vest, pants, and shoes called oputaši.
 They have a kabura and jatagan by the hip, and besides them walk the only woman participants dressed in 19-century clothing.